 In the medium-term, employers engaging with international trading partners and clients might well find themselves in a position where they will have to compete for a steadily decreasing number of trained linguists.
 Whilst this should put those graduates with language skills and a high level of intercultural awareness into a strong position, it could also, in some instances, lead to a situation where businesses find themselves unable to recruit the staff they require to conduct their international business effectively .

-It is at that point that I would expect employers to lobby strongly for a change in the curriculum, emphasising the importance of modern languages alongside STEM subject.
+It is at that point that I would expect employers to lobby strongly for a change in the curriculum, emphasizing the importance of modern languages alongside STEM subject.

 In the interim, businesses might well have to rely on private language tuition providers to equip their employees with those skills required successfully to perform on the international stage. "